neurosity/neurosity-sdk-js/docs/getting-started.md

 ### Tutorial Repository

-Want to see the complete project befor reading anymore?
+Want to see the complete project before reading anymore?
 You can view all the code from this project in it's [repository on Github](https://github.com/neurosity/app-hello-world-notion-js).

 ## Setup your Project